pond with church steeple in Haut-Saint-François in the Eastern Townships, Quebec.

 rural landscape with mountain in Val-Saint-François in the Eastern Townships, Quebec

 The Val Saint François region is said to be one of the best-kept secrets in the Eastern Townships!
 Likely due to its relaxing, laid-back vibes.
-There is nothing but beautiful views of the surrounding mountains, lakes, and rural landscape.
-It’s a popular spot for cyclists and hikers.

 The must-see villages are: